 In numerical analysis, fixed-point iteration is a method of computing fixed points of iterated functions.
 More specifically, given a function defined on real numbers with real values, and given a point in the domain of , the fixed point iteration is

-which gives rise to the sequence which is hoped to converge to a point .
-If is continuous, then one can prove that the obtained is a fixed point of , i.e., .
+This gives rise to the sequence , which it is hoped will converge to a point .
+If is continuous, then one can prove that the obtained is a fixed point of – i.e., .1

-This method actually is sort of successive approximations method, the method of solving mathematical problems by means of a sequence of approximations that converges to the solution and is constructed recursively — that is, each new approximation is calculated on the basis of the preceding approximation; the choice of the initial approximation is, to some extent, arbitrary.
+This method is a sort of successive approximations method – the method of solving mathematical problems using a sequence of approximations that converge to the solution and is constructed recursively — that is, each new approximation is calculated based on the preceding approximation; the choice of the initial approximation being, to some extent, arbitrary.
 The method is used to approximate the roots of algebraic and transcendental equations.
-It is also used to prove the existence of a solution and to approximate the solutions of differential, integral, and integro-differential equations.
+It is also used to prove the existence of a solution, and to approximate the solutions of differential, integral and integrodifferential equations.

 Usage of this method is quite simple:

-This is exactly what calculator below does.
-It makes iterative calculations of x by given formula and stops when two successive values differ less than given precision.
+This is exactly what the calculator below does.
+It makes iterative calculations of x by a given formula and stops when two successive values differ less than a given precision.

-It is also worth to mention that function used as example, i.e.
+It is also worth mentioning that a function used as an example, i.e.

-is the iterated function for calculating square root of a.
-This is perhaps the first algorithm used for approximating square root and it is known as the "Babylonian method", named after the Babylonians, or "Hero's method", named after the first-century Greek mathematician Hero of Alexandria who gave the first explicit description of the method.
+is the iterated function for calculating the square root of a.
+This is perhaps the first algorithm used for approximating the square root.
+It is known as the "Babylonian method", named after the Babylonians, or "Hero's method", named after the first-century Greek mathematician Hero of Alexandria who gave the first explicit description of the method.